 Drive with caution and watch for icy roads and animals.
 Caribou, moose and bear are often seen on the roadside or even on the road.
 These animals often dart across the highway as you approach them.

 If you or any member of your party traveling into Canada via automobile has had a DUI/DWI, that individual may not be allowed /admitted into Canada.

 Registration of Privately Owned Weapons

 For additional information, please contact Security Forces 907-377-5130.

 The 354th Fighter Wing is the host unit at Eielson Air Force Base and is assigned to 11th Air Force, headquartered at Joint Base Elmendorf-Richardson near Anchorage, Alaska.
 Eleventh Air Force falls under Pacific Air Forces, which is headquartered at Joint Base Pearl Harbor - Hickam, Hawaii.
-The mission of the 354th Fighter Wing is to prepare U.S. and partner forces for 21st century combat, as well as project and integrate airpower in support of worldwide operations.
+The mission of the 354th FW is to provide PACAF combat-ready fifth-generation airpower, advanced training for integration with joint forces, allies and partners, and a strategic Arctic basing option to dominate the high-end fight.
 The wing operates and maintains PACAF's largest air-to-ground bombing range complex and conducts PACAF's premier large force exercise, Red Flag - Alaska.
 Eielson supports the operations of the 168th Air Refueling Group, Alaska Air National Guard, which operates KC-135 aircraft in support of PACAF operations.
 The wing hosts the USAF Arctic Survival School (AETC), the Alaska ANG Search and Recovery Det 1, which operates HH-60 helicopters, and Det 460 of the AF Technical Applications Center.
 Eielson supports the 13th Space Warning Squadron at Clear Air Force Station.

 The base operator phone number is 907-377-1110 / DSN 317-377-1110.